bipol/rhapsode/README.md

 The application itself guides a player through character creation, and loads that into a beefy prompt.
 This prompt has a set of functions that control the state of the game.
 All of this logic is located in [App.tsx](components/App.tsx).
 The game is "saved" by encoding a big json blob intoa base64 text file, which is really just a transcript of the entire play session last time.

 This works pretty well, but is very expensive in terms of tokens.

-The LLM I used mostly was claude, but I opted for llama 3.1 8B for the demo, for cost reasons.
-Additionally, I have a timeout of 5 minutes to limit usage as well.
+We could port this to use Llama 8b from claude, but we'd have to change the function calling pieces.

 ### Configuration